 Open Positions for Post-Baccalaureate Research

-The Department of Linguistics at the University of Maryland, is looking to fill up to five full-time positions for post-baccalaureate researchers.
+The Department of Linguistics at the University of Maryland, is looking to fill up to four full-time positions for post-baccalaureate researchers.

 Positions #1–#2: Baggett Research Fellowships

 Baggett Fellowships are full-time positions.
 Fellows can pursue research in linguistics, cognitive (neuro-)science of language, language acquisition, or computational modeling.
 1–2 positions are available for 2014-2015.
 Positions are for one year and are not renewable.

 Contact: Dr. Andrea Zukowski (zukowski at umd.edu)

 Further details on just the Baggett positions

 This person will be involved in all aspects of studies of language comprehension using behavioral and neuroscientific techniques, including electrophysiological brain recordings (training provided).
 The person will also contribute to Maryland's Language Science program (http://languagescience.umd.edu/).
 Previous experience in (psycho)linguistics preferred.
 1 year initial appointment, possibility of extension.